bchalk101/analysis-view-vscode-extension/README.md

 For advanced users who want to connect to databases or external data sources:
 - Configure data connections through VS Code settings
 - The extension supports secure data access protocols
-- Use the "Test MCP Service Connection" command to verify connections

 ## Examples of What You Can Create